Karhuha

 Karhuha (Karḫuḫa), also known as Karḫuḫi, was the tutelary god of the ancient city of Carchemish.
-He was associated with deer, and it is presumed his character was similar to that of Hittite Kurunta.
+It is possible that was associated with deer, and it is presumed his character was similar to that of Hittite Kurunta.
 He is first attested in texts from the second half of the second millennium BCE, and there is no agreement among researchers if he was a Hurrian god in origin or if similarly to closely associated goddess Kubaba he predated Hurrian control over the region.
-He appears in a variety of Hittite and Luwian texts, and continued to be worshiped through the first millennium BCE.
+He appears in a variety of Hittite and Luwian texts, and continued to be worshiped in Carchemish at least up to the reign of Sargon II.

-Name, character and iconography
+Name

-Karhuha's name was written as dKar-ḫu-ḫa or dKar-ḫu-u-ḫi-iš in cuneiform, reflecting the spelling Karḫuḫa, with a variant form Karḫuḫi, but the breves are often omitted in modern literature.
-The name could also be represented by the logogram dLAMMA and analogously by CERVUS in Luwian hieroglyphs, which according to Piotr Taracha might have resulted in portraying Karhuha as a god standing on a stag, similar to Kurunta, also represented by these symbols in writing.
-Volkert Haas outright describes these two deities as identical.
-Alfonso Archi accepts some of their characteristics might have been similar, but argues they should be kept separate, and points out they were worshiped separately in Malatya.
+Karhuha's name was written as dKar-ḫu-ḫa or dKar-ḫu-u-ḫi-iš in cuneiform, which reflects the forms Karḫuḫa and Karḫuḫi, respectively.
+The breves are often omitted in romanization, leading to the use of the spelling Karhuha in modern literature.
+The name could also be represented by the logogram dLAMMA and possibly analogously by CERVUS in Luwian hieroglyphs.
+In two cases the name is prefaced by the determinative CERVUS2 (deer), but these attestations are isolated, and might reflect otherwise unattested reading of CERVUS2 as ka.

-The character of Karhuha has been described as warlike.
-It has also been argued that he was associated with game animals.
+The etymology of Karhuha's name is uncertain.
+Livio Warbinek tentatively suggests it might be derived from the Hurrian verb karḫ- (possibly "to hinder", "to encumber"), though he stresses the evidence is not conclusive.
+It is possible that regardless of the name's etymology, speakers of Luwian might have provided it with a folk etymology, with -ḫuḫa reinterpreted as the homophonous Luwian word, "ancestor".
+The Luwian reinterpretation might have resulted in a shift from an earlier form Karḫuḫi to Karhuha.